Logit-Q Dynamics for Efficient Learning in Stochastic Teams: Stochastic Games

-Formally, an $n$-agent stochastic game, introduced by \citep{ref:Shapley53}, is a multi-stage game played over infinite horizon that can be characterized by the tuple $\langle S,A,r,p\rangle$.
-At each stage, the game visits a state $s$ from a \textit{finite} set $S$ and each agent $i$ simultaneously takes an action $a^i$ from a \textit{finite} set $A^i$ to collect \textit{stage-payoffs}.
+Formally, an $N$-agent stochastic game, introduced by \cite{ref:Shapley53}, is a multi-stage game played over infinite horizon that can be characterized by the tuple $\langle S,(A^i)_{i\in[N]},(r^i)_{i\in [N]},p,\gamma\rangle$.
+At each stage $t=0,1,\ldots$, the game visits a state $s$ from a \textit{finite} set $S$ and each agent $i$ simultaneously takes an action $a^i$ from a \textit{finite} set $A^i$ to collect \textit{stage-payoffs}.
 The formulation can be extended to state-variant action sets rather straightforwardly.
-Similar to MDPs, stage-payoffs and transition of the game across states depend only on the current state visited and current \textit{action profile} $a=\{a^i\}_{i\in [n]}$ played.
-Particularly, $p(s' \mid s,a)$ for each $(s,a,s')$ denotes the probability of transition from $s$ to $s'$ under action profile $a\in A$, where $A:=\bigtimes_{i\in [n]}A^i$, and $r^i:S\times A \rightarrow \mathbb{R}$ denotes the stage-payoff function of agent $i$.
-We specifically consider the identical-interest stochastic games where there exists $r:S\times A \rightarrow \mathbb{R}$ such that $r^i(s,a) = r(s,a)$ for all $(i,s,a)$, as in \citep{ref:Monderer96}.
-Such problems are ubiquitous in decentralized control applications, e.g., see \citep{ref:Zhang21}.
+Agent $i$'s stage-payoff is denoted by $r^i:S\times A \rightarrow [0,1]$.
+Similar to MDPs, stage-payoffs and transition of the game across states depend only on the current state visited and current \textit{action profile} $a=\{a^i\}_{i\in [N]}$ played.
+Particularly, $p(s' \mid s,a)$ for each $(s,a,s')\in S\times A\times S$ denotes the probability of transition from $s$ to $s'$ under action profile $a$, where $A:=\prod_{i}A^i$.
+Lastly, $\gamma\in [0,1)$ is the discount factor.